melvnl/melvinliu.com/data/blog/why-engineer-should-move-to-linux.md

 As an engineer, I highly suggest you to move from windows to UNIX based like Linux or Mac as soon as you can.
 Here !
 Have some Linus Trovalds Meme!.
 ![Linux Trovalds mad at Nvidia](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/usyzcxrtl18yu7497luw.png)

+**Note**: If you have any questions, you can leave a message below by Sign In with your GitHub account 😉